Information for prospective trainees ..........

 We are a friendly, welcoming Practice achieving high QOF scores and offering excellent standards of clinical care for our patients, at the heart of two village communities

-We currently have three well-established trainers, two of whom are Programme Directors for the Reading & Newbury VTS scheme and two who are CSA examiners
+We currently have four well-established trainers, two of whom are Programme Directors for the Reading & Newbury VTS scheme and two who are CSA examiners

 Our team and trainers received excellent feedback on our most recent training assessment visit by HETV